daattali/beautiful-jekyll/_drafts/vcenter-7-update-1c-advanced-cross-vcenter-vmotion.md

 * Works for both on-premise and cloud environments and across SSO domains.
 * Compatible with vCenter 6.x or later.
 * Possibility to "_Migrate_" (send) or "_Import_" (receive) virtual machines.

+In our demonstrations below we are running vCenter 7.0u1c on the initiating instance and vCenter 7u1a on the distant one.

+### Migrating a virtual machine